Richard Rosenberg, Artistic Director

 Caitlin Patton, Executive Director

-Caitlin Patton received her Master of Public Administration program at the College of Charleston in Charleston, South Carolina, where she focused her studies in Arts and Nonprofit Administration.
+Caitlin Patton is a Standards for Excellence® Licensed Consultant.
+She received her Master of Public Administration program at the College of Charleston in Charleston, South Carolina, where she focused her studies in Arts and Nonprofit Administration.
 She was the graduate assistant in the Arts Management program, where she worked on graduate student recruitment and with the Charleston Jazz Initiative.
 Upon her graduation, she was inducted into Pi Alpha Alpha, the national public administration honor society, and received the MPA program’s Outstanding Student Award in recognition of her 4.0 cumulative GPA and involvement in the MPA community.
 Read More…

 Thomas Parchman, Director of Operations